 This can really throw sellers of managed services a curveball if they’re blindsided.

 In this post, you’ll learn whether your sales process is aligned with today’s realities or whether your sales funnel needs a radical makeover.

 Why Traditional MSP Marketing Playbooks are Shortchanging Sales Teams

 Many print publications have either gone away completely or are a fraction of what they once were.

-And there still are managed service providers and IT consulting firms that rent mailing lists, importing those lists into their email software at their own peril, and emailing those people who never asked to receive those emails.
+And there still are managed service providers and IT consulting firms that rent mailing lists, importing them into their email software at their own peril and emailing those who never asked to receive them.

 Meet the Four Disruptors of Selling Managed Services the Old-School Way